idealo/spring-cloud-stream-binder-sqs/README.md

 - **visibilityTimeout** - The duration in seconds that polled messages are hidden from subsequent poll requests after having been retrieved.
 - **waitTimeout** - The duration in seconds that the system will wait for new messages to arrive when polling.
 Uses the Amazon SQS long polling feature.
 The value should be between 1 and 20.
 - **messageDeletionPolicy** - The deletion policy for messages that are retrieved from SQS.
 Defaults to NO_REDRIVE.
 - **snsFanout** - Whether the incoming message has the SNS format and should be deserialized automatically.
-Defaults to false.
+Defaults to true.

 **Example Configuration:**